keptn/lifecycle-toolkit/docs/content/en/docs/install/install.md

 ---
-title: Install KLT
+title: Install and enable KLT
 description: Install the Keptn Lifecycle Toolkit
-icon: concepts
-layout: quickstart
 weight: 35
 hidechildren: false # this flag hides all sub-pages in the sidebar-multicard.html
 ---

-Two methods are supported for installing the Keptn Lifecycle Toolkit:
+Two methods are supported for installing the Keptn Lifecycle Toolkit (KLT):

 * Releases v0.7.0 and later can be installed using the [Helm Chart](#use-helm-chart).